MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/enable-auto-release.md

 ## Overview of Auto Release

-Auto Release is a feature that is useful for conference rooms that are frequently booked and unused, especially in locations with limited room availability.
+Auto Release is a feature that's useful for conference rooms that are frequently booked and unused, especially in locations with limited room availability.
 With Auto Release, you can optimize the availability of conference rooms by having meeting attendees check in through one of two ways:

 1. An attendee can [check in through a Teams panel](/microsoftteams/devices/check-in-and-room-release).
 Learn more about Teams panels [here](/microsoftteams/devices/overview-teams-panels).